bslassey/base-drafts/draft-ietf-quic-http.md

   Prioritized Element ID:
   : A variable-length integer that identifies the element being prioritized.
-    Depending on the value of Prioritized Type, this contains the Stream ID of a request stream, the Push ID of a promised resource, a Placeholder ID of a placeholder, or is absent.
+    Depending on the value of Prioritized Type, this contains the Stream ID of a request stream, the Push ID of a promised resource, or is absent.

-  Weight:
+  Priority:
-  : An unsigned variable-length integer representing a priority weight for the prioritized
+  : An unsigned variable-length integer representing a priority for the prioritized
     element (see {{!RFC7540}}, Section 5.3).
-The value should be interpretted as the integer value left shifted by 64 minus the lenght of the field in bits.
+The value should be  interpreted as the integervalue left shifted by 64 minus the lenght of the field in bits.

 The values for the Prioritized Element Type ({{prioritized-element-types}}) imply the interpretation of the associated Element ID fields.